naresh2903/android-project/README.md

 6. WIFI Turn on/off is simple interaction with the hardware of device we installed our app.

-This prject is done by four .
+#This project is done by four .
 Narendra Pal
 Darpan Sinsinwar
 Satyajeet